buildbot/buildbot/master/docs/manual/cfg-buildslaves.rst

 You can have the buildmaster send email to multiple recipients: just provide a list of addresses instead of a single one::

-    c['slaves'] = [BuildSlave('bot-solaris', 'solarispasswd',
+    c['slaves'] = [
+        BuildSlave('bot-solaris', 'solarispasswd',
                     notify_on_missing=["bob@@example.com",
                                         "alice@@example.org"],
                     missing_timeout=300, # notify after 5 minutes
         ),
     ]

-The email sent this way will use a :class:`MailNotifier` (:bb:status:`MailNotifier`) status target, if one is configured.
+The email sent this way will use a :class:`MailNotifier` (see :bb:status:`MailNotifier`) status target, if one is configured.
 This provides a way for you to control the *from* address of the email, as well as the relayhost (aka *smarthost*) to use as an SMTP server.
 If no :class:`MailNotifier` is configured on this buildmaster, the buildslave-missing emails will be sent using a default configuration.

 Note that if you want to have a :class:`MailNotifier` for buildslave-missing emails but not for regular build emails, just create one with